Mishorim Development: Overview

 One of Mishorim's main focus areas is the US commercial sector, where it invests in a wide variety of properties in cities such as Miami.
 In downtown Miami, Mishorim has proposed a mixed-used dual-tower project called Mishorim Towers.

 Skyline International Development Inc. is the Canadian division of Mishorim.

 Mishorim has also invested in proposed properties such as the Sapphire Tower in Toronto, Canada.
 The INDX Tower ended up being built instead of the proposed Sapphire Tower.
 The 51-floor 179 m INDX Tower was completed in 2016, although it was not as high as the previously planned Sapphire Tower.

 Mishorim also operates throughout Israel, where it manages various outdoor centers in suburban areas.

 History

 In 1990, Gil Blutrich founded Mishorim in Israel.
 On 30 December 2015, Alex Shnaider invested NIS₪39 million in Mishorim Development Ltd., a real estate company controlled by developer Gil Blutrich.
 As of July 2016, he held 42% of the company.
 Shnaider is currently the sole holder of controlling interest when an Israeli court ruled in favor of him in August 2020, in a legal lawsuit filed by his past partner Gil Blutrich.

 Mishorim owns Skyline Investments, a publicly traded hotel operator, as of 2021.
+In October 2024, Mishorim Investments Ltd. acquired the Swiss startup ErekInvest Ltd. for an undisclosed amount, thereby expanding its business operations into Switzerland.